kumu/docs/overview/map-editor.md

 ## Canvas

 The star of the show, of course, is the map's canvas, where all of your elements, connections, and loops are displayed.
-To add new items to the map, click the green **+** button at the bottom of the canvas.
+To add new items to the map, click the green <i class="fa fa-plus"></i> button at the bottom of the canvas.
 For more guidance on building your map, [check out our First Steps guide](/getting-started/first-steps.md#build-your-first-map).

 By default, your canvas will have a search bar in the upper left, a zoom toolbar in the upper right, and a settings icon <i class="fa fa-sliders">  </i> under the zoom toolbar.
 If you have added a [legend](/guides/legends.md) to your map, it will appear in the lower left of your map's canvas by default.